Subgraph densities in Markov spaces

 We may restrict our attention to $i\ge j$.
 We may assume that the partition sequence $(\PP_i)_{i=1}^\infty$ is generating, not only exhausting; by Lemma \ref{LEM:EXHAUST}, this can be achieved by changing each partition class on a set of measure zero.

 We want to mimic the proof of Theorem \ref{THM:KP-BIP}, which is a related assertion for the total measure $\eta^G(J^V)$.
-To this end, we express homomorphism measures in terms of homomorphism densities of certain X-spaces.
+To this end, we express homomorphism measures in terms of homomorphism densities of certain bi-Markov spaces.